fcrepo3/fcrepo/fcrepo-server/src/main/resources/xacml-policies/readme.txt

 http://sunxacml.sourceforge.net/javadoc/index.html
 The project's homepage is at http://sunxacml.sourceforge.net/

-To quiet sunxacml INFO messages, a logging.properties file is included with the Fedora distribution, edited to print only SEVERE messages to the console.
-Fedora then starts Java using that logging.properties file.
-The original file, as distributed with JDK 1.4.2.8, prints INFO (and more severe) messages, making the console a bit chatty.
-To revert to the original logging behavior, edit fedora-start.bat (Windows) or fedora.sh (Unix), and remove -D... ; or edit the Fedora version of logging.properties.

 XACML QUICKSTART / GOTCHAS
 xacml provides attribute values for <Target> evaluation as single values, but provides them for <Condition> evaluation as "bags" (sets), doing so even